Introduction to IPSec

 2. Transport Mode

 In transport mode, source addresses and destination addresses are not hidden during transmission.
 They are in plain text form i.e. anyone can read it.
-In transport mode, IPSec takes transport-layer payload, and adds IPSec header and trailer and then encrypt them as a whole.
+In transport mode, it takes transport-layer payload, and adds IPSec header and trailer and then encrypts them as a whole.
 After that it adds IP header, Thus IP header is not encrypted.

 Applications of IPSec